f5devcentral/f5-velos-training/docs/velos_networking.rst

-Below is an example of the chassis partition webUI Port Groups screen.
+Below is an example of the chassis partition webUI Port Groups screen with BX110 blades.
 Note that any changes in configuration will require a reboot of the blade to load a new FPGA bitstream image.

 .. image:: images/velos_networking/image11.png
    :align: center